 If you can’t see a race, you can still go on a tour of the speedway to get a sense of how impressive it is to watch cars zooming around the corners.

-There are way too many Daytona Beach Events and festivals going on regularly to list but one of the more popular ones during the summer is the free concert series on Saturday nights in the Daytona Beach Bandshell.
+There are way too many Daytona Beach Events and festivals going on regularly to list but one of the more popular ones during the summer is the free concert series on Friday and Saturday nights on the Daytona Beach Bandshell.

-It’s located right in front of the Ocean Walk and free to the public unless you want to buy a chair, which cost a minimal fee.
+It’s located right in front of the Ocean Walk and free to the public unless you want to buy VIP tickets.

-The Ocean Walk Daytona Beach is a bright and colorful space full of shops, some of my favorite restaurants in Daytona Beach, and the Daytona Beach Bandshell.
+The Ocean Walk Shoppes in Daytona Beach is a bright and colorful space full of shops, some of my favorite restaurants in Daytona Beach, the Daytona Beach Bandshell, and even a movie theater!

 And it leads out to the beach and the boardwalk lining the beach.
-It’s a fun place to spend an afternoon or evening, especially on a Saturday night before a free summer concert.
+It’s a fun place to spend an afternoon or evening, especially on a weekend summer night before a free summer concert.

 Every beach needs a boardwalk.